-- " Foster a culture of caring and service. - " Avoid assuming intentions or judging others. - " Partner and collaborate with colleagues and constituents in our stewardship of university resources.
+- Foster a culture of caring and service. - " Partner and collaborate with colleagues and constituents in our stewardship of university resources.

-WORKING TO CREATE A GREAT UNIVERSITY, A VIBRANT COMMUNITY, BETTER WORLD.
-WE AGREE TO:
+WORKING TO CREATE A GREAT UNIVERSITY, A VIBRANT COMMUNITY,

 - Ensure that everyone is safe and free from oppression, to fully participate in our multicultural community.
 Engage in critical inquiry and data-informed decision-making that fosters continuous improvement. - " Recognize change as an ongoing opportunity to create a brighter future for each and for all.